memtt/malt/README.md

 MALT depends on the presence of :

 - binutils (nm and add2line) to extract symbols.
-Tested version is 2.24 - 2.35.2.
+Tested version is 2.24 - 2.38.

 It optionally depends on :

 - nodejs (<http://nodejs.org/>) to run the webview GUI.
-Tested version is 0.10.30 - 12.22.5.
+Tested version is 0.10.30 - 12.22.9.
 - libelf (<http://www.mr511.de/software/english.html>) to extract global variable list from executables and libs.
 Tested version is 0.128 - 0.183.
 - libunwind (<http://www.nongnu.org/libunwind/>) as an alternative implementation of glibc backtrace method.
 Tested version is 1.1 - 1.3.2.

+Supported system (known):

+ - Linux (Gentoo / Debian / Ubuntu / Centos / RedHat)

 How to install
 --------------